-Nowadays everything seems fungible.
+Nowadays everything seems replaceable.
 Discussion of the successors to credit cards and gas-powered cars is common in a way that discussion of those to paper currency and oil lamps never was.
 The status quo is so quickly shifting that any everyday annoyance is seen as a gap to be quickly filled, an opportunity waiting for any company that will seize it.

 Of course, however, not everyone who notices such an annoyance will jump to form a company around it.
 Most people never really pursue these ideas; they acknowledge them and patiently await their solution by someone else.
 Those who do attempt a solution will only do so up to a certain cost.
 It’s human nature to be at least somewhat risk averse.
 Your valuation of cost, however, is not strictly a function of missed opportunities or necessary resources; this blow can often be softened when a project is compatible with your identity and predilections.